Welcome

 This article has covered the following key knowledge points:

-• Statutory definition of development and what falls outside it.
+• Statutory definition of development and what falls outside it (internal-only works, same-class use changes, incidental residential uses).

-• The scope and limits of permitted development rights under the GPDO.
+• Scope, conditions and limitations of permitted development under the GPDO, including prior approval where relevant.

 • Legal effect and use of Article 4 Directions to restrict permitted development.